latentai/example-applications/classifiers/cpp_inference/README.md

 ## Quick Start

-See the provided `inference_commands.bash` script.
+Refer to the provided `inference_commands.bash` script.
 This can be used as an example to run FP32, FP16, and INT8 versions of a model.
-Perform the following to use this script:
+Run the following steps to use this script:

 1. Install the device dependencies.
 [Use the appropriate scripts for your device.](../../setup_scripts)
 2. Copy the modelLibrary.so to the device.
-3. run  ``` bash inference_commands.bash --model_path </path/to/model> --img_path <path/of/image> --iterations <number of iterations> -label_file <path/to/labels> ```
+3. Run  ``` bash inference_commands.bash --model_path </path/to/model> --img_path <path/of/image> --iterations <number of iterations> -label_file <path/to/labels> ```
 4. Example ``` bash inference_commands.bash --model_path /workspace/classifier/x86_64_cuda/ --img_path ../../sample_images/bus.jpg --iterations 100 --label_file ../../labels/class_names_10.txt ```
 5. Output
-Currently the script will provide a json-like output providing the following information:
+The script will provide a JSON-like output and will provide the following information:
 ``` json
 {
     "UID": "032ecf56-2389-495f-9740-af43c3c0ef68",